 Promotional offers from us

-You will receive marketing communications from us if you have requested information from us or purchased services from us and if you have, in each case, you have opted in to receive that marketing.
+You will receive marketing communications from us if you have made a booking with us and, in each case, you have opted in to receive that marketing.

 We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.

-You can ask us to stop sending you marketing messages at any time by following the opt-out unsubscribe links on any marketing message sent to you, by contacting your travel consultant/specialist at any time, or by sending an email to the relevant data compliance email address for your region, available here.
+You can ask us to stop sending you marketing messages at any time by following the opt-out unsubscribe links on any marketing message sent to you or by contacting your travel consultant at any time or by sending an email to the relevant data compliance email address for your region, available here.

 Change of purpose